jrashdi/MS-720-Microsoft-Teams-Voice-Engineer/Instructions/Labs/LAB_AK_03_manage_teams_voice_environment.md

 6. In the **Add MAC** addresses dialogue, enter the MAC address of ++ab-cd-12-34-ef-56++ and location, Bellevue, for the Teams IP Phone.

-	[!NOTE] In a production environment you would enter the actual MAC address of the device you want to connect.
+	In a production environment you would enter the actual MAC address of the device you want to connect.

 7. Select **Apply** to save the change.

 8. The **Waiting on activation page** will show the Teams IP Phone’s MAC address and location.
 Select the MAC address from the list, then select **Generate verification code**

-[!NOTE] Since there are no physical phones to connect to the lab environment, the lab is complete here.
+**Since there are no physical phones to connect to the lab environment, the lab is complete here.
 The steps below are strictly informational to demonstrate the remainder of the process.
-You may now proceed to the next task.
+You may now proceed to the next task.**

 9. On the Teams IP Phone, select **Settings,** then choose **Provision phone**